 No menus of dinners at Monticello have survived.
 Visitors to the President's House from 1801 to 1809 did provide some information on specific dishes.
 These, plus appropriate recipes from the Cook Book and Dining at Monticello, can be used to plan your own menu.
-A good source to round out the menu is Mary Randolph's Virginia Housewife (1824; reprinted in 1984), which has a helpful glossary.
+A good source to round out the menu is Mary Randolph's The Virginia Housewife, first published in 1824.14

 Only a few recipes in Jefferson's own hand have survived.
 Kimball includes eight of these (altered for modern cooks), plus Jefferson's list of appropriate entrees, on pages 29-38.
 It should be noted that Kimball has altered the wording of most of the recipes to accommodate them to twentieth-century practices.

 On pages 41-117 of Kimball's book are a number of recipes taken from a manuscript cookbook in the hand of Jefferson's granddaughter, Virginia Randolph Trist (1801-1882).
 No original Monticello cookbook survives, but some of Jefferson's granddaughters apparently copied from a lost original.
 Virginia's manuscript is the most complete to survive, but it too seems to be missing some of its parts, as certain food types – like vegetables and breads – are underrepresented.